syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 ## Changing the group header background

-The data form group header background can be changed by using the `HeaderBackground` property of `DataFormGroupItem`.
+The data form group header background can be changed by using the `HeaderBackground` property of the `DataFormGroupItem`.

 {% tabs %}
 {% highlight C# %}